rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/1-0-tree-traversal.md

 ## visiting a node

-The description of **visiting a node**, in the context of this discussion, must be understood to correspond with a point in time that is used to process a particular node.
-This processing step must however be performed in such a way, that no operation executed while traversing a tree may end up producing conflicting result.
+The description of **visiting a node**, in the context of this discussion, must be understood to correspond with a certain point in time that refers to processing a particular node.
+This step must however be performed in such a way, that no operation executed while traversing a tree may end up producing conflicting results.
 Because of that, the **visit order** must correspond with the node order of the document tree, which is why a document tree must be traversed in an order-preserving fashion.

 In addition to that, one must keep in mind that no node is being visited, while another node is still in the process of being visited.
 As such, and